 - It has the same requirements and process as a Montenegro Tourist Visa, however, you will pass a Notarized Non-Criminal Record (NBI Clearance)

-Purposes of those who can get Residency Visa in Montenegro (Temporary or Permanent)
+Purposes of those who can get Residency Permit in Montenegro (Temporary or Permanent)

 - Seasonal Work